Future Designers • June 26 to August 14, 2026 • Fridays

 • Discuss what makes a plan realistic versus purely fantastical.

-• Learn the basics of story structure using the Tower of Babel as inspiration.
+• Learn the basics of story structure using the Tower of Babel as inspiration, and explore different storytelling styles.

-• Create and share original stories with clear characters, conflicts, and resolutions.
+• Create and share original stories with clear characters, conflicts, and resolutions, incorporating a variety of styles.

 • Practice giving and receiving feedback, focusing on clarity and stakes.